 Our family has always been dedicated to providing you with the safest environment possible for your dental care.
 We have always adhered to all CDC & OSHA mandated universal precautions and requirements pertaining to infection control, bloodborne pathogens, as well as aerosol and droplet transmission.
 We are currently making sure all measures are being taken for you to return to our office safely.
 This includes, but is not limited to, securing all Personal Protective Equipment (PPE) required to protect both you and us, which has been difficult due to the national shortage.

 You will notice some changes on your next visit to our office.
 We are seeing a smaller volume of patients at a time to adhere to social distancing guidelines.
 We ordered air purifiers for all of the treatment rooms and sneeze guards for the front desk.
-We have added online bill pay to limit the amount of time patients must stay in the office.
+We have added online bill pay as an option to limit the amount of time patients must stay in the office.
+If you would like to pay your bill online go to: https://swipesimple.com/links/lnk_b5550e29.
 We have closed our waiting room and are having all patients wait in their cars until it is time for their treatment.
+We ask that you call us from your vehicle when you arrive.
 We are also prescreening all patients and staff members prior to entering the building, which includes a health questionnaire and a temperature check.
 Your health is our utmost concern and we are doing everything in our power to ensure patients’ safety.

 If you have an upcoming appointment, please be on the lookout for a call/email/text from us on how to proceed.
 There is no need to contact the office, as we will reach out to each of you regarding all appointments and schedule changes.

 As always, we remain committed to providing high quality dental care.
 Please call our office at 508-746-9503 if you are having a dental emergency.
-If we do not answer, please leave a message.
-We are checking the messages daily and will get back to you as soon as possible.
+If we do not answer, please speak to our answering service or leave a message on our voicemail.
+We check our messages consistently and will get back to you as soon as possible.

 Examples of emergent or potentially emergent care include, but are not limited to: